rucio/rucio/doc/source/index.rst

 ===================

-This section contains the general information related to Rucio which is common to all the developers, users and operators.
+This section contains the general information related to Rucio which is common to all developers, users and operators.
 For documentation specific to the any of these three, please see the subsequent sections.

 .. toctree::